Please select the category you are interested in learning more about.

 Graduates must vacate their housing space by noon on the Monday following commencement.

-Students may leave their belongings in their rooms.
+Students may leave their belongings in their rooms over winter break, spring break and other holidays during the academic year.
 However, the college encourages students to take home valuables and items they may need during breaks.
+Rooms must be emptied over the summer.

-What should I do if there are problems with my daughter’s financial aid?
+What should I do if there are problems with my financial aid package?

 What is the best way to get around Atlanta and Decatur?

-MARTA trains connect the east/west lines through Decatur with access to the entire rail system as well as MARTA buses that run through all areas of Decatur and Atlanta.
+MARTA is Atlanta's public transportation system; buses stop near campus and a train station is located in downtown Decatur, a 10-minute walk from campus.
 Emory’s CLIFF buses also run between Decatur and Emory and Zipcar car sharing is also an option, with several convenient pick-up and drop-off locations near campus.

 When are tuition payments due?

 Tuition and fees for the fall term are due by Aug.
 1; spring term fees are due by Jan.
-1. All accounts not paid in full by the deadline are accessed a $250 late fee.
+1. All accounts not paid in full by the deadline will be accessed a late fee.

 What banking options are available on campus?